onqlavelabs/onqlave-python/README.md

 The [Onqlave Python](https://github.com/onqlavelabs/onqlave-python) module is used to perform operations on the configured Arx such as encrypting and decryptin for an Onqlave Arx.

 To use this module, an Onqlave client should be initialized as follows.
+(Please note that there are 3 ways of loading configurations specified in the **examples/** directory.)

 ```python
 from onqlave.encryption import options